cleodora-forecasting/cleodora/README.md

 ## GitHub Codespaces

 **IMPORTANT:** Codespaces ports are always _private_ by default.
-After starting your workspace you need to set the API port (8080) to public if you want to access it from the frontend.
+After starting the API server you need to set the API port (8080) to public if you want to access it from the frontend.
 For example with this command `gh codespace ports visibility 8080:public -c $CODESPACE_NAME` .